metaborg/documentation/source/dev/dev.md

 ./gradlew debugJps
 ```

 or invoke the _IntelliJ Plugin (Debug JPS)_ run configuration (_not debug_) from IntelliJ.

-Then from the sandbox IntelliJ IDEA instance you start a build.
+Then in the sandbox IntelliJ IDEA instance you enable the "Debug Build Process" action (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>A</kbd>).
+Then you start a build.
 IntelliJ will wait for a debugger to be attached to port 5005.
 Attach a debugger, and the build will continue.
-From the Spoofax plugin's IntelliJ IDEA project, you can invoke the _JPS Plugin_ debug configuration to attach the
+From the Spoofax plugin's IntelliJ IDEA project, you can invoke the _JPS Plugin_ remote debug configuration to attach the debugger.
-debugger.

 ### Logging
 To get debug logging in IntelliJ, locate the `bin/log.xml` file in the IntelliJ folder and add the following snippet in the `<log4j:configuration>` element, just above the `<root>` element: